stabilaprotocol/documentation-en/docs/mechanism-algorithm/sr.md

 ### 1. What is Committee

-Committee can modify the STABILA network parameters, like transacton fees, block producing reward amount, etc. Committee is composed of the current 27 super representatives.
+Committee can modify the STABILA network parameters, like transaction fees, block producing reward amount, etc. Committee is composed of the current 27 super representatives.
 Every super representative has the right to start a proposal.
 The proposal will be passed after it gets more than 18 approves from the super representatives and will become valid in the next maintenance period.

 ### 2. Create a Proposal